reinterpretcat/vrp/README.md

 # How to use

 VRP solver is built in Rust.
-To install it, either download a version from the [vrp releases](https://github.com/reinterpretcat/vrp/releases) page, use `cargo install` or pull the source code from `master`.
+To install it, use `cargo install` or pull the source code from `master`.

 ## Install from source